Jinntec/Fore/doc/userguide.md

 $instances?myInstance
 ```

+An anonymous instance (if you have just one) will get the id 'default' assigned and
+be accessible by `$instances?default`.

 `$instances` is an internal map that is created by the model at init time.

 ### inline instance data